 Assembling the CAD data into an Esri Geodatabase offered an opportunity to unify and codify these features.
 With the true power of a geodatabase, topology creation allows lines to connect and a networked modeling environment to be established.

 The second step to fully connect all of the assets in the model and establish a geometric network required the verification of the assets’ connectivity and location.
 With 103 miles of overhead primary line, 78 miles of underground primary line and a total of 150 miles of transmission line, the team had its work cut out for them.
-OPU chose to meet this challenge, not by making time-consuming visits to the field, but instead by examining the assets from their desktop using Pictometry oblique imagery.
+OPU chose to meet this challenge, not by making time-consuming visits to the field, but instead by examining the assets from their desktop using EagleView oblique imagery.

-“With Pictometry, we are able to verify which lines were connected to each other, and to which pole, without leaving the office,” Meixell explained.
+“With EagleView, we are able to verify which lines were connected to each other, and to which pole, without leaving the office,” Meixell explained.
 “This made for a quick verification and has been a huge time sever ever since.”

-“Prior to switching to the GIS System combined with Pictometry imagery, we were limited in what we were able to verify,” stated Meixell.
+“Prior to switching to the GIS System combined with EagleView imagery, we were limited in what we were able to verify,” stated Meixell.
 “Using a CAD process was inefficient and the transition to GIS and imagery greatly expanded what we were able to accomplish with our resources.”